MassimoStel/emoatlas/README.md

 import matplotlib.pyplot as plt
 ```

+Keepwords are lists of words that spacy would discard as stopwords, however these words could be important for psychological or social inquiries (e.g. "I" vs "you").
 The repository currently exposes the Italian keepword list as `keepwords_it`.
 The examples alias it as `keepwords_ita` because that name is clearer in bilingual tutorials:

 ```python
 from emoatlas.formamentis_edgelist import keepwords_it as keepwords_ita